 Political parties in India are organized in a hierarchical structure.
 The highest authority within the party is the National Convenor or President, who is responsible for making significant decisions, representing the party publicly, and leading the party.

-Directly under the National Convenor/President, a National Executive Committee comprises various office bearers and leaders from different states.
+A National Executive Committee comprises various office-bearers and leaders from different states directly under the national convenor/president.

-This National Executive Committee may be responsible for supervising various activities and the functioning of the party overall.
+This National Executive Committee may be responsible for supervising various activities and the overall functioning of the party.

 Division of Power:

-The power within political parties is usually divided into several levels.
-The primary unit of the party is the booth level, which may range from 5 to 10 booths based on geographical and demographical factors.
+Power within political parties is usually divided into several levels.
+The primary unit of the party is the booth level, which may range from 5 to 10 booths based on geographical and demographic factors.

 From this point, structures at the local and regional levels function under the supervision of the National Executive Committee.
 The division of power ensures that decision-making is not concentrated in the hands of a few individuals.